PharaohTools/ptconfigure/README.md

 - LigHTTPDServer - LigHTTPD Server - Install or remove the LigHTTPD Server
 - Logging - Logging - Output errors to the logging
 - MediaTools - Media Tools - Tools to help view and manage Media files
+- ModuleManager - Manage the modules used in Cleopatra
 - MysqlAdmins - Mysql Admins - Install administrative users for Mysql
 - MysqlServer - Mysql Server - The Mysql RDBMS Server
+- MysqlServerGalera - Mysql Server Galera - The Galera Clustering compatible version of Mysql RDBMS Server
 - MysqlTools - Mysql Tools - For administering and developing with Mysql
 - NagiosServer - Nagios Server - Install or remove the Nagios Server
+- NetworkTools - Network Tools - Tools for working with Networks
 - NginxServer - Nginx Server - Install or remove the Nginx Server
 - NodeJS - Node JS - The Server Side Javascript Engine
 - PHPAPC - PHP APC - Commonly used PHP APC